AK-Kang/FutureMakers2022/README.md

 7/22
 Today I learned about feature extraction and the process of image classification.
 I knew differernt ways of preprocessing the data so that they work better for our machine learning algorithms.

+7/25
+I learned about overfitting and underfitting.
+I also learned to use different regularizations to reduce overfitting, for example L1, L2, dropout layer, and early stopping.